oliverychen/oliverychen.github.io/pages/research/index.md

 <br />

 <br />
-The principal direction of mediation (PDM) is philosophically similar to principal componentanalysis (PCA), but addresses a fundamentally different problem.
-The first PDM is thelinear combination of the elements of a high-dimensional vector of potential mediators thatmaximizes the likelihood of the SEM.
-Like PCA, subsequent directions can thereafter befound that maximizes the likelihood of the SEM conditional on being orthogonal to previousdirections.
-We provide an estimation algorithm and prove some asymptotic propertiesof the obtained estimates.
-The efficacy of the approach is illustrated through simulationsand an application to data from an fMRI study of thermal pain.
+The principal direction of mediation (PDM) is philosophically similar to principal component analysis (PCA), but addresses a fundamentally different problem.
+The first PDM is the linear combination of the elements of a high-dimensional vector of potential mediators that maximizes the likelihood of the SEM.
+Like PCA, subsequent directions can thereafter be found that maximizes the likelihood of the SEM conditional on being orthogonal to previous directions.
+We provide an estimation algorithm and prove some asymptotic properties of the obtained estimates.
+The efficacy of the approach is illustrated through simulations and an application to data from an fMRI study of thermal pain.

 ### The first Principal Direction of Mediation
 <br />